Reporters’ Notebook: Our 76 Days Locked Down in Wuhan

 As the outbreak wanes, they sat down to discuss their experiences at the epicenter of the outbreak: the excitement and fears, mixed with a sense of journalistic responsibility as they witnessed history.
 These are personal stories from the journalists on the front lines that have never before been shared.
-You can find an English transcript of the Chinese-language podcast below and if want to listen to more original Chinese language podcasts by Caixin FM click and subscribe here.
+Click here to watch the original subtitled video, and here for an English transcript.

 As quarantine shuts down Wuhan, a group of Caixin reporters decided to stay and continue covering the crisis.